 Prerequisite: EL699.
+Restricted to Emerging Leaders MBA students.
 A combination of theory and practice in using economics for making profitable business decisions.
 The theory includes demand and cost analysis of the firm, as well as competitive market situation analysis.
 The practical application of the tools is discussed.
 Quantitative techniques for managers are also covered as appropriate.
 Additional topics include applications of economic analysis to areas such as firm organization, pricing, externalities, and public goods.
 (Fall only)